Skip Global navigation and goto content

 • Securities, deeds and loan numbers including company name, address and telephone numbers.

 • Photos or video of all valuables for documentation of insurance claim.
-(This inventory should be backed up on disk if it is on computer.
-Consider documenting your possessions on film with a video or camera.)
+Consider documenting your possessions on film with a video or camera

 Things to review and update every six months: